erlandbo/TDT4290/models/SSED-dim/README.md

 python train.py configs/default.yaml
 ```

 This will train the model for a chosen number of epochs and validate for a chosen number of epochs (checkout the configs in the /classifier/config/defaults.py).
-Finally after training, the best model from the validation will be loaded and the results from the testing will be printed.
+The model will print the targets and predictions on each validation epoch.

 ## Troubleshooting
 - You may want to reduce the batch-size in classifier/config/defaults.py if you receive a *CUDA OUT OF MEMORY* error.